We may earn commission from affiliate links →

 The biggest Greek island is a fantastic destination for solo travel.
 The local population is known all over Greece for being exceptionally hospitable, offering a warm welcome to visitors.
 It is safe for female travelers, and its principal towns are open and alive all year round.

 Depending on the kind of traveler you are, visiting different points of the island can be done either on your own, renting a car, or trusting the extensive bus network.
 The island is relatively big, and visiting both the eastern and western coasts can take plenty of time.

-Crete is also located fairly south of the Aegean, so the summers tend to be longer, allowing pleasant swimming sessions also in off-season months such as May and October.
-Prices are quite affordable when compared to Santorini or Mykonos, so there is no better destination when it comes to budget travel either.
+Crete is also located relatively south of the Aegean, so the summers tend to be longer, allowing pleasant swimming sessions also in off-season months such as May and October.
+Prices are pretty affordable when compared to Santorini or Mykonos, so there is no better destination when it comes to budget travel either.

 Crete offers plenty of things to do for every kind of traveler, from interesting archaeological sites to stunning beaches and gorgeous old towns to discover.
-It is home to fantastic mountain ranges, perfect for outdoor exploration and winter sports too.
+It is home to fantastic mountain ranges, perfect for outdoor exploration and winter sports.

 Solo Travel In Corfu